DeathRay1977/cv/README.md

 ### Frameworks

 I have been working in different front-end and back-end web frameworks and really like the way they can speed up the process of creating an application.
 I love the 'convention over configuration' approach of Ruby on Rails.
 I think the speed and performance of Node.js with Express is something that cannot be overlooked.
 For simpler applications, I like to use Sinatra.
 I love front-end frameworks like Angular.js for its simplicity of design, dependancy injection and extensions to HTML.
-JQuery is also I great library built on Javascript that I enjoy using and look forward to using more in the future.
+JQuery is also a great library built on Javascript that I enjoy using and look forward to using more in the future.
 I would consider myself to be a 'journeyman' in all these technologies.

 ### Testing

 I love to develop using Test Driven Development (TDD).
 In Ruby I reach for Rspec.
-For Javascript, I love to use Jasmine.
-For Behavior Driven Development, I love the simplicity of technologies such as Cucumber, Protractor and Capybara.
+For Javascript, I love to use Jasmine and Karma.
+For Behavior Driven Development (BDD), I love the simplicity of technologies such as Cucumber, Protractor and Capybara.

 ### Other Skills

 I have built upon a number of other skills over the last twenty years.
 I started my career as a Graduate Programmer and worked my way up to a Senior Developer and Software architect.
 I have worked on the full software lifecycle from requirements gathering, design using OOD, programming using OOP, Integration and System testing.
 I have used many tools for software change control such as Git, Clearcase and CVS.
+Vim is my favourite text editor - much to the amusement of my colleagues!

 ### Examples of my work